 - Remove leaves and debris from the outside of the unit.

 - Use a cooling fin comb to straighten any bent fins.

 - Remove the top of the unit, carefully.
 The fan motor may be attached to the top.
 Place the top where the fan blades and wiring won’t be damaged.

 - Vacuum dirt and debris out of the bottom of the unit.
 Using the brush attachment, very gently vacuum the fins.
 Use an up-and-down motion; vacuuming across the fins can bend them.

 - Spray the outside of the fins with a coil cleaner or detergent/water mixture and wait 5 minutes.
+Using a garden sprayer, gently rinse off the coil cleaner with water.
 Avoid spraying the fan motor.

-- Re-assemble and turn the main power switch on and set the thermostat to cool.
+- Re-assemble and turn the main power switch on.
+Set the thermostat to cool.